-Peace River Regional District has a formal Emergency Management Plan which outlines the measures and sources of assistance that can be obtained to support emergency response efforts within their jurisdiction.
-Upon request from the Oil and Gas Commission (OGC), the Regional District may address emergency response capabilities, expectations and preparedness.
-If required, the Regional District may activate their emergency plan in order to achieve any of the following:
+Peace River Regional District (PRRD) has a formal Emergency Management Plan, which outlines the measures and sources of assistance that can be obtained to support emergency response efforts, within their jurisdictional boundaries.
+Upon request from the BC Oil & Gas Commission (BCOGC), the Regional District may address emergency response capabilities, expectations and preparedness.
+If required or requested the Regional District may activate their emergency plan in order to achieve any of the following: